Molly Drake: Biography

 Drake and her siblings were placed in the Wycombe Abbey Boarding School where she struggled as a student, but managed to obtain her School Certificate.
 Once her studies were complete, Drake returned to Rangoon and soon met her future husband, Rodney Drake.
 The couple's marriage was postponed until Molly Drake reached the age of 21, as required by her parents.
 On 14 April 1937 they married in the cathedral at Rangoon.

 In 1942, with World War II raging, Japan invaded Burma forcing Drake into refuge.
 She was separated from her husband, who enlisted for the Burma Campaign.
 Drake and her sister Nancy were evacuated to their uncle's home, which was in Delhi, India where the war hardly infringed on their lives.
 In order to find comfort, the sisters both sang and played the piano.
 They formed a duet, and Drake worked in her only musical career as a co-host on All India Radio.
 Molly and Nancy were known as The Lloyd Sisters while hosting the station.
-However, no known recordings of the sisters performing exists.
+However, no known recordings of the sisters performing exist.
 Although Drake enjoyed singing and playing the piano for friends and on the radio, composing pieces was a private affair.
-She would only share her drafts with her sister, Nancy.
+She would only share her drafts with her immediate family.

 Drake was reunited with her husband towards the end of the war, and she gave birth to her first child, Gabrielle Drake, on 30 March 1944.
 The family returned to Rangoon after the war and on 19 June 1948 their second child, Nick Drake, was born.
 In 1952, the family moved to Tanworth-in-Arden, England where Molly Drake spent the rest of her life and wrote most of her compositions.
 Her home was a place of social gathering where Drake would play the piano for friends, but, again, she never showed interest in publishing or recording her work.

 Drake was supportive of her son's and daughter's career choices and encouraged Nick Drake's musical career.
 Nick Drake was closer to his mother than to his father.
 She often wrote songs to play for her children, one of Nick Drake's earliest influences.
 As her son suffered through depression, her poetry would reflect the turmoil she knew her son was going through, and the inability to help improve his condition.
 The toll of losing her son in 1974 took years to recover from, but through her family and composing, Drake was able to recover to live out the last part of her life.
 Drake died on 4 June 1993 and was buried in the Tanworth-in-Arden graveyard with her husband, who had died in 1988, and her son.
 On her tombstone it reads "Now we rise, and we are everywhere" as written by Nick Drake.